 Research is the most widely used tool to increase and brush-up the stock of knowledge about something and someone.
 In the field of marketing, business, sociology, psychology, science & technology, economics, etc. there are two standard ways of conducting research, i.e. qualitative research or quantitative research.
-While the former relies on verbal narrative like spoken or written data, the latter uses logical or statistical observations to draw conclusions.
+While the qualitative research relies on verbal narrative like spoken or written data, the quantitative research uses logical or statistical observations to draw conclusions.

-There is a never-ending debate on which research is better than the other, so in this article, we are going to shed light on the difference between qualitative and quantitative research.
-Have a look.
+There is a never-ending debate on, which research is better than the other, so in this article, we are going to shed light on the difference between qualitative and quantitative research.

 Content: Qualitative Research Vs Quantitative Research